joelverhagen/slate/source/includes/_introduction.md

 - deployment packages (via [Octopus Deploy](https://octopus.com/docs/packaging-applications))
 - And certainly many other creative things!

-However, NuGet packages have these attributes in common:
+However, NuGet packages have these attributes:

 - Having the .nupkg file extension
 - Being a Zip archive in disguise